Preventing dental disease in London and its relation to tooth grinding

 The problem with this habit is that it is insidious, the individual may not even be aware they are doing it (unless brought to their attention by an observant dentist or sleeping partner).
 It is usually painless and relatively slowly, though persistently, progressive.
 So, most bruxers simply don’t take this condition seriously.

 Many patients, even when made aware of it ignore dealing with the problem until it becomes very obvious and quite severe, usually in middle age, but not infrequently even in relatively early adulthood.
 But that time it is an extensive, difficult and expensive exercise to correct.
-If recognised early and dealt with early, in an appropriate manner, the destructive consequences of this habit can be prevented.
+If recognised and dealt with early, appropriately, the destructive consequences of this habit can be prevented.